Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Methodology

 where $c$ refers to the $c^{\text{th}}$ component of each model and $t$ refes to the token position.
+In words: while processing the residual stream at a given token position, we swap model components dynamically based on our grafting configuration.
 This is illustrated in \Cref{fig:position_vs_layer_vs_component}.
-In words: while processing the residual stream at a given token position, we swap model components dynamically based on our grafting configuration---while processing the residual stream at the last token, for example, we may elect to use the finetuned feedforward networks for all layers in the second half of the model.

-Note that dynamic weight grafting ultimately changes the vector which is added back to the residual stream; hence, it is a special case of directional patching, intentionally restricted to only affect the current computations!
-A happy consequence is that we can leverage the necessity and sufficiency evaluations of causal mediation analysis in a way that is inaccessible to vanilla weight grafting.

-In most of our experiments, we consider $\theta_i^{\text{A}}$ to be the pretrained model $\theta_i^{\text{PRE}}$ and we consider $\theta_i^{\text{B}}$ to refer to the finetuned model $\theta_i^{\text{SFT}}$.
-Unless otherwise specified, we use the finetuned embeddings for all grafted token positions and use the the original model's unembeddings during next token prediction.
+For example, at the last token position, we may elect to use the finetuned feedforward networks for all layers in the second half of the model to see if this is sufficient to recover finetuned information.
+In our experiments, we consider $\theta_i^{\text{A}}$ to be the pretrained model $\theta_i^{\text{PRE}}$ and we consider $\theta_i^{\text{B}}$ to refer to the finetuned model $\theta_i^{\text{SFT}}$.